|

 Rule

 All children in the AU for whom school attendance is required (ages 6 through 17) must regularly attend school as defined by the school district.
-While this is a requirement, there is no penalty for youth not attending school.
+While this is a requirement, youth are not penalized for not attending school.

 Definitions

-• Regular school attendance is defined by the local school districts.
-Generally this means that the child is attending 90% or more of the time.
+- The local school districts define regular school attendance.
+Generally, this means that the child attends 90% or more of the time.

-• A child is considered truant when that child has 3 unexcused absences and 3 tardies of more than 30 minutes.
-If the child has 6 unexcused absences, that child is considered a habitual truant.
+- A child is considered truant when that child has three unexcused absences and three tardies of more than 30 minutes.
+If the child has six unexcused absences, that child is considered a habitual truant.

 Immunizations

-Kin-GAP children under the age of 6 must meet the CalWORKS requirements in regards to immunizations.
-Refer to Immunization Requirement.
+Kin-GAP children under the age of 6 must meet the CalWORKS requirements regarding immunizations.
+Refer to the Immunization Requirement.

-Note: There is no penalty applied for lack of Immunizations.
+Note: No penalty is applied for a lack of immunizations.

 Kin-GAP Child/Youth Has Court Dependency Reinstated